Arc'teryx Beta AR

 Sustainability

 Arc’teryx has made some notable sustainability-related improvements to their lineup recently, which we’ve been very excited to see.
 In the case of the Beta AR, the jacket now uses bluesign-approved materials that have been certified as safe for the environment, workers, and consumers.
-The dark blue Kingfisher colorway has also been dope-dyed—a process that requires less energy and water consumption during production.
-We hope to see more changes in a future update to the jacket—including the use of recycled materials and a PFC-free DWR coating—but we appreciate the brand’s ongoing efforts and transparency.
+The dark blue Kingfisher colorway I tested has also been dope-dyed—a process that requires less energy and water consumption during production—although none of the options available at the time of publishing share that process.
+We hope to see more changes in a future update to the jacket—including the use of recycled materials and a PFAS-free DWR coating—but we appreciate the brand’s ongoing efforts and transparency.

 Other Versions of the Arc’teryx Beta AR